shivansh0005/React/README.md

       -> parcel used Babel which  is resp for converting jsx to react.create element which is a js object which is converted to html by root render

+// learn how microservices interact with each other

+//optional chaining